 3. Battenburg Lace Scarf

-The Battenburg Lace Scarf, formerly a mystery knit-along on Bluprint, is knit in just 250 yards of DK-weight yarn.
+The Battenburg Lace Scarf, formerly a mystery knit-along on Craftsy, is knit in just 250 yards of DK-weight yarn.
 Shaped like a gentle crescent, it wraps beautifully.

 Scarves are a great alternate use for one of the many, many skeins of sock yarn you undoubtedly own if you are like me.
 I’m not much of a sock knitter, but I can’t resist a leafy lace.
 Leaves seem to hang, suspended, in this delicate number.
 With a purled wrong side, there’s plenty of rest between fun and challenging lace rows.
 And since it takes only 400 yards of fingering weight yarn, just one skein should suffice.